ctjhoa/rust-learning/README.md

 ## Introduction

+*Do you need to be convinced that Rust worth learning?* Let us show you the [True Nature of the Force](https://brson.github.io/fireflowers/)

 The main documentation is always the best beginning, so if you haven't read yet, start by reading [Rust docs](http://www.rust-lang.org/).
 You also have an [ebook version](http://killercup.github.io/trpl-ebook/) of the doc.

 ### Tags meanings